-I had the pleasure of trying Chef Erika Bergheim’s menu while I was staying at the Hugenpoet.
-It was a Her Michelin-starred restaurant Laurushaus is in the former tithe barn (where the surrounding farmers would store the goods due their local baron or duke).
+I had the pleasure of trying Chef Erika Bergheim’s menu while I was staying at the Hugenpoet (as part of a press tour by the local tourism board).
+Her Michelin-starred restaurant Laurushaus is in the former tithe barn (where the surrounding farmers would store the goods due their local baron or duke).
 It’s a cozy space, with a limited number of tables, and a small private terrace open in the summer.
 If you have your heart set on dining here, it’s worth noting that the restaurant is only open from Thursday through Saturday, and has several closure periods throughout the year (including the last two weeks of July).
 Book early!

 Heavenly breakfast, cake, and more

 If you’re looking for a less fancy option, there’s the more relaxed Hugenpöttchen restaurant overlooking the Schlosspark.
 That’s where you’ll have your excellent breakfast, with creative house-made jams and excellent coffee to order.
 Fresh tulips in bud vases graced every table.
 The restaurant is open for lunch from 12 noon, and continuously until dinner with cakes and treats created by the in-house patisserie available for mid-afternoon requirements.
 Of course, if you’re looking for a basket backed for a romantic picnic in the Schlosspark, with some notice, they can provide that for you too every Sunday from May until September (with 48 hours notice).

 About a half-hour by car outside Essen or Düsseldorf, or about 45 minutes by train plus a short taxi ride.
 There’s lots of explore nearby, like the Zeche Zollverien, a huge old industrial site now transformed into art spaces, restaurants, and several museums.

 Can you do this hotel with kids?